rcy1314/nand/README.md

 ### Dependencies

-Here's what used you won't need:
+Here's what's used you won't need:

 * [ Github ] - Hosting the reader!
 * [ Heroku ] - Hosting the proxy!